ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 }
 ```

-Paste the following code in the `login.service.ts` file.
+Paste the following code in the `login.service.ts` file.\
+In the login service, we will be constructing a client that can send requests to our backend service for authentication.
 ```typescript
 export class LoginService {